Mobile service centres travel to rural and regional communities to provide people with information and access to government services.

 Mobility Allowance helps people who have a disability, illness or injury participate in approved activities.
 The allowance helps with the transport costs for those who cannot use public transport, permanently or for an extended period, without assistance.

-The national contact centre makes it easier for Australian businesses to do business with DHS.
-Phone 131 158.
+The national contact centre on 131 158 makes it easier for Australian businesses to do business with DHS.

 Newstart Allowance provides financial help if you are looking for work and supports you to take part in activities that may increase your chances of finding a job.

-Older Australians make a significant contribution to their families and the community.
-There are many services available to support older Australians, including retirement and employment advice, information on help with medical and pharmaceutical costs, financial support and caring for others.
+Services are available to support older Australians, including retirement and employment advice, information on help with medical and pharmaceutical costs, financial support and caring for others.

 The only national register for people to record their decision about becoming an organ and tissue donor for transplantation after death.
 Family consent is always sought before donation can proceed.